stephaneVercouillieBMID/slate/source/workingVersion.html.md

  </aside>

  Please consult <a name="ServiceCode"></a>[Service Code Concept](#ServiceCode) for more information about the notion of Service Code.
-<aside class="success">What are the consequences of a changing label in sandbox environment?</aside>
+<aside class="success">What are the consequences of a changing label in sandbox environment?</aside>All pending approval/login will result in a "Wrong PIN".

  ## 2.2.
 Integration of itsme® services
  Once your Sandbox has been created, you can start working on the integration itself.
 All the information needed to do so is the object of this document.